ekroon/idle_rails_shutdown/README.md

   # Optional callable to run when the application is idle.
 When set, this will
   # be executed instead of sending a SIGINT to the process.
   # config.shutdown_callable = -> { system("flyctl", "machine", "suspend") }

+  # The callable can be given directly, as a method reference, or as a string.
+  # These are equivalent:
+  # config.shutdown_callable = MyModule::MyClass.method(:shutdown)
+  # config.shutdown_callable = "MyModule::MyClass.shutdown"
 end
 ```